Anthrocon/www/content/Get Involved/charity/index.md

 ### How do I donate items to the Charity Auction?

 Interested in donating to the Anthrocon Charity Auction or Raffle?
-Send an email to [charity@anthrocon.org](mailto:charity@anthrocon.org) stating what you are donating, your name, your preferred email address if it's different, and details on the donation (what is it, medium, artist/donor, etc.).
-This information is for approval purposes only - details should be provided with the required information card at the convention.
+Send an email to <charity@anthrocon.org> stating what you are donating, your name, your preferred email address if it's different, and details on the donation (what is it, medium, artist/donor, etc.).
+This information is for approval purposes only — details should be provided with the required information card at the convention.

 {{< details "Rules for donating items" >}}
 If you are donating an item (artwork, sculpture, animation cel, etc), it must be G to PG rated (PG13- or R-rated items accepted only with prior permission).
 You may either bring it to Anthrocon if you are attending or you may send it via postal mail.
-Write to [charity@anthrocon.org](mailto:charity@anthrocon.org) to receive the address that postal mail items should be sent to.
-If delivered by mail, the item must include a 3x5 card with pertinent, legible information such as the donor, artist, medium, and any other important information a bidder or ticket-holder should know so that the item may be properly auctioned or raffled.
-If delivered at the convention, please do so at the charity's Dealers' Room table during Dealers' Room Setup hours on Friday.
-You will be required to fill out a 3x5 card with the aforementioned information for display and/or auction purposes.
-Items donated for the auction must be unique - they cannot be available anywhere else at the convention.
+Write to <charity@anthrocon.org> to receive the address that postal mail items should be sent to.
+If delivered by mail, the item must include a 3×5 card with pertinent, legible information such as the donor, artist, medium, and any other important information a bidder or ticket-holder should know so that the item may be properly auctioned or raffled.
+If delivered at the convention, please do so at the charity's Dealers Room table during Dealers Room Setup hours on Friday.
+You will be required to fill out a 3×5 card with the aforementioned information for display and/or auction purposes.
+Items donated for the auction must be unique — they cannot be available anywhere else at the convention.
 And please: we appreciate your generosity, but do not donate multiple copies of the same item!

 Additional information and more detailed rules can be found on the [Charity Event Rules](/charity-event-rules) page.
 {{< /details >}}

-**For 2025**: Donations to the Charity Auction must be submitted by **Friday, July 5th** at the convention.
+**For 2025:** Donations to the Charity Auction must be submitted by **Friday, July 4** at the convention.
 Your items can be dropped off at the Charity table in our Dealers Room.
 Mailed donations need to arrive no later than two full weeks before the convention.
 Any donations sent after that date may be returned to you unsold.

 ***

 {{< center >}}## Frequently Asked Questions{{< /center >}}

 {{< details "What's the deadline to make an item donation?" >}}
-**For 2025**: Donations to the Charity Auction must be submitted by **Friday, July 5th** at the convention.
+**For 2025:** Donations to the Charity Auction must be submitted by **Friday, July 4** at the convention.
 Your items can be dropped off at the Charity table in our Dealers Room.

 Mailed donations need to arrive no later than two full weeks before the convention.
 Any donations sent after that date may be returned to you unsold.
 {{< /details >}}

 {{< details "What will happen to my item donation at Anthrocon?" >}}
-Your donation will be on public display at the charity's Dealers' Room table.
+Your donation will be on public display at the charity's Dealers Room table.
 Less-expensive items will be raffled, with drawing results displayed on Sunday.
 High-value items will be auctioned one at a time at Sunday's auction event.
 Once the convention is over, you will be emailed with the price your item sold for if you have provided an email address.
 {{< /details >}}

 {{< details "Can I make a cash donation?" >}}
 If you would like to donate to the charity before or after the convention, please visit their website for instructions.
-If you wish to make a cash donation at the convention, the Charity will be present in the Dealers' Room during scheduled hours.
+If you wish to make a cash donation at the convention, the Charity will be present in the Dealers Room during scheduled hours.
 {{< /details >}}

 {{< details "Is my donation tax-deductible?" >}}